About this project

 I don't see any mentions of a team, who's behind this?

-OmniChain is a solo project by Filip Filipov, a senior software engineer focused on end-user applications and automation.
+OmniChain is a solo project by zenoverflow, a senior software engineer focused on end-user applications and automation.
 In other words, all the design, development, documentation, and video tutorials are done by one person.
 While this is a bit difficult, it allows for a more focused and consistent development process, with no risk of conflicting visions or goals derailing the project.

 Can I use this commercially?